What businesses need to know about sales tax, consumer use tax and seller use tax

 To help recover use tax revenue from such untaxed remote sales, approximately a dozen states require non-collecting sellers to comply with use tax notice and reporting requirements.
 These include explaining a consumer’s use tax obligations on websites and invoices, as well as submitting reports of consumer purchase activity to consumers and state departments of revenue.
 Learn more about non-collecting seller use tax reporting.

-In-state businesses also run afoul of tax authorities over consumer use tax when they “consume” items they purchased, tax-free, for resale.
+In-state businesses also run afoul of tax authorities over consumer use tax when they “consume” items purchased, tax-free, for resale.

 There are many ways a business can consume an item, including but not limited to the following: